qutech/QuMADA/docs/tutorials.rst

 Mapping terminals to instruments
 ##################################

-Assigning the terminals to their correspoing instruments channels can be either done manually or by passing an already existing gate mapping object.
-The gate mapping is stored inside the measurement script and can be accessed via measurement_scipt.gate_parameter.
+Assigning the terminals to their correspoing instruments channels can be either done manually or by passing an already existing terminal mapping.
+The terminal mapping is stored inside the measurement script and can be accessed via measurement_scipt.gate_parameter.
 The gate mapping can be performed either per function or using a GUI (it is strongly recommend to use the latter):

 .. autofunction:: qumada.instrument.mapping.base.map_gates_to_instruments